 Potential sources of injuries at Las Vegas amusement parks include (without limitation):

-- Nevada roller coaster accidents;
+- Roller coaster accidents;

 - Food poisoning;